BestTimesToVisit.com Logo

 attraction

 Watch the sun dip below the horizon, painting the sky in fiery hues, from the iconic Tanah Lot Temple perched on a dramatic rock formation.
-Arrive a couple of hours before sunset to secure a good spot and soak in the atmosphere; the temple is particularly magical during low tide.
+Arrive a couple of hours before sunset to secure a good spot and soak in the atmosphere.
+The temple is especially magical during the dry season.

 Best time: April-October